 Loyola has some of the best residence halls in the country.
 With dorms chock-full of amenities and recreation/study spaces, Greyhounds can easily feel at home, work on their latest term paper, and relax with friends.
 More than 80% of students live in Loyola’s housing through their senior year.
 And it’s no wonder: Our students see living on campus as a once-in-a-lifetime opportunity and often cite their campus experience as one of the many reasons to love Loyola.

-Loyola’s residence halls have been ranked in the top 20 Best College Dorms by Princeton Review for more than a decade—and No. 27 for Best College Dorms in America by Niche in its most recent Best Colleges list.
+Loyola’s residence halls were ranked in the top 20 Best College Dorms by Princeton Review for more than a decade—and made the Best College Dorms in America list by Niche.

 It’s a vibe